NeCTAR-RC/tutorials/_changing-instances/02-rebooting.md

 duration: 10
 ---

 From time to time you may find the need to reboot your instance.
-Whether due to a software install or upgrade, or as as part of a troubleshooting task.
+Whether due to a software install or upgrade, or as part of a troubleshooting task.
 Below are a number of ways you can reboot your instance.

 ### From the `ssh` command line